 The most common end goal of “Financial Independence, Retire Early” is (you guessed it) to retire early!
-Instead of saving a small percentage of their income and retiring at income, people who follow FIRE want to save a huge percentage of their income and cut their timeline for retirement in half.
+Instead of saving a small percentage of their income and retiring at 65 (or older), people who follow FIRE want to save a huge percentage of their income and cut their timeline for retirement in half.
 That being said, early retirement doesn’t necessarily have to be your end goal.
 “Financial independence” is a wide-reaching goal that can mean a lot of things.

 Is FIRE for you?